 Expect to Pay: Tasting menus start at IDR 795,000++

 Remember what I said about the snails at Warung Eropa?
-Well, I love them, which is why this unexpected restaurant turned out to be one of my favorites in Bali.
+Well, I love them, which is why this unexpected Bali restaurant turned out to be one of my favorites.
 Kakul refers to a type of local freshwater snail that this restaurant specializes in.

 Ren had this beautiful bowl of soto ayam or chicken soup with vegetables and egg.
 It was hearty and very delicious.

 If you have a private car charter in Ubud, then you may want to check out Kedai Kakul for lunch.
 The food is great and the views are wonderful.
 Surrounded by nature with the sounds of rustling leaves and flowing water, it felt very relaxing to be here.

 Address: Jl.
 Sentanu, Tampaksiring, Kabupaten Gianyar, Bali 80552, Indonesia

 Operating Hours: 11AM-6PM, daily

 Expect to Pay: Around IDR 40,000-80,000 per entree